redpanda-ai/meerkat_webservice_schema/ROADMAP.md

 	3. Program Managment, Richa
 		A. Schedule a meeting with to figure out what our QA test environment is for integration
 			i.
-Requires QA, Platform, and the Meerkat team. ii.  __If__ the test environment is in the development VPC, we need to know soon.
+Requires QA, Platform, and the Meerkat team. ii.
+Find out which VPC the test environment is in, either dev VPC or production VPC
 		B. Schedule a meeting to go over the transition from the pre-release version of Meerkat to v1.0.0
 			i.
 Requires Operations, Platform, QA, and the Meerkat team